newcoderlife/pforward/README.md

 You can build from source.
 Require golang latest version from [official](https://go.dev/dl/).

-Or download linux_amd64 binary and debian package from [Github Actions](https://github.com/newcoderlife/pforward/actions).
+Or download debian package for linux64 from [Releases](https://github.com/newcoderlife/pforward/releases).